ivanlopez/manage-comments-though-email/README.md

-# Mange WordPress Comments Through Your Email
+# Manage WordPress Comments Through Your Email

-Easily mange your blog comments directly from your email.
-Quickly approve, reply, mark as span or trash any comment without ever having to leave your inbox.
+Easily manage your blog comments directly from your email.
+Quickly approve, reply, mark as spam or trash any comment without ever having to leave your inbox.

 ## Features